A mobile marketing strategy is a must-have for almost every company to engage with customers and keep your brand front of mind.

 Today, a typical consumer would want to perform many tasks on their mobile device, such as searching for information, scheduling an appointment, booking a hotel room, or renting a car.

-CMOs need to understand that customers want an easier way of doing things, whether shopping, banking or interacting with brands.
+CMOs need to understand that customers want an easier way of doing things, whether shopping, fleet management or interacting with brands.
 To be successful in mobile marketing, brands need to look into creating an all-inclusive mobile experience.

 Create a personalised experience for users so they can transition between different platforms without any hiccups or frustrations.
 For example, you can incorporate value-added services like financial planning, news, or sports updates in your mobile experience.